brimdata/zed/docs/lake/design.md

 branch while all of the data present at merge initiation is merged into the parent.

-This git-like behavior for a data lake provides a clean solution to the live ingest problem.
+This Git-like behavior for a data lake provides a clean solution to the live ingest problem.
 For example, data can be continuously ingested into a branch of main called `live` and orchestration logic can periodically merge updates from branch `live` to